automl/RL-Activation-Functions/README.md

 # Run RL environment
 python safs_rl/environemnt.py
 ```
-#Change LAYER and ENT_COEF to specify what to plot, as well as --config-name for the config
+#Change LAYER and ENT_COEF to specify what to train, as well as --config-name for the config

 # Example of SLURM script
 ```bash